 The other reason a squash plant might abort its fruit is poor pollination.
 Poor pollination can happen for a few reasons.

 Another reason for poor pollination is a lack of male flowers.
-Squash plants have both male and female flowers growing and need both kind growing at the same time in order to produce healthy fruit.
+Squash plants have both male and female flowers and need both growing at the same time in order to produce healthy fruit.
 Occasionally, a squash plant may produce an abundance of male flowers early on, which then fall off.
-Then the plant may produce many female flowers, which then have none or very few male flowers to pollinate them.
+Then, the plant may produce many female flowers, which then have none or very few male flowers to pollinate them.